tontechio/pow-miner-gpu/en/linux-howto.md

 To get more accurate results run it few times or increase `-t` value to heat up the GPU properly.
 Don't worry if you'll get inconsistent results, just peak up most frequent and lower value.
-Use found boost factor value for `-F` tonlib option.

 ### System service